Summer Travel Study

 Fees are subject to change by action of the UC Regents.

-Students will stay in a student dormitory in Paris.
+Students will stay in a student dormitory in Paris, the Cite Universitaire Internationale de Paris.
 Rooms are single occupancy, with shared bathroom and kitchen facilities.
 Students will also have access to a launderette & common rooms within their buildings as well as to a gym, library, post office and dining facilities on campus.
+Students will study at the Accent in Paris Study Center.

-UCLA Summer Sessions reserves the right to change housing location.
-Should this be necessary, we will arrange comparable accommodations elsewhere.
+UCLA Summer Sessions reserves the right to change housing & study locations.
+Should this be necessary, we will arrange comparable facilities elsewhere.

 No meals are included.
-Accommodations include a shared fully-equipped kitchen on each floor for preparing meals.
+Accommodations include a shared kitchen on each floor for preparing meals.

 If you have strict dietary requirements, this program may not be able to accommodate your needs.
 Please let us know when you apply for this program if you have special dietary needs as well as any physical or medical conditions.
 We will advise you accordingly.